 Most of our classes are approximately 4-5 hours long, with a 45 min break in between.
 We offer day and evening course options.
-Please see our Course Schedule for a list of start times.

 We currently host our classes at the exclusive hair studio of M. Scott Salon, located in the lively 9th and 9th area of Salt Lake City.
 This is a comfortable and intimate environment which is an ideal space for our small group classes.